Transforming lives in 25 countries across three continentsWhere we work

 Going days without food

 Atiir Kataboi is also a pastoralist.
 She has seven children and her two youngest are both malnourished.
 She has also lost her goats to drought.
-Five were lost in 2017 and the remaining five were taken by this year’s drought.
+Seven were lost in 2017 and the remaining three were taken by this year’s drought.
 All she has left are three kid goats which are not yet mature enough to produce milk.
 She too picks fruit for her family and her goats to eat.
 Atiir tries to supplement this diet by collecting firewood and burning charcoal every day, so that she can sell them to make money to buy food.

 “Unless I go and get firewood or burn charcoal, I have nothing else to rely on,” says Atiir.